 Buyers should disclose when notifications of contract awards will be made.

 Evaluate major factors to mitigate risk

-The roll-fed label printing market has been exhibiting a moderate level of supply chain risk in the three years to 2019.
-This level of supply chain risk has reduced buyer power because it means that providers face a greater likelihood of upstream disruptions, which could increase their operating costs and...
+The roll-fed label printing market poses a high level of supply chain risk.
+This level of supply chain risk reduces buyer power because it means that providers face a greater likelihood of upstream disruptions, which could increase their operating costs and prompt them to raise prices for buyers.
+As a...
 Subscribe to learn more.